elithaxxor/RoutR_MauraDr/README.md

   - Drop new scanning modules into `plugins/` and they load automatically.
 - **Offline Results Export**
   - Save scan data to a JSON file for later review.
+- **Desktop GUI**
+  - Launch `web/src/gui.py` for a basic Tkinter interface to run scans and view logs.
+- **External Scanner Integration**
+  - Optional hooks for OpenVAS and Nessus to perform deeper vulnerability analysis.
+- **Firmware Update Checks**
+  - Compare detected router firmware with cached vendor data and alert when updates exist.
+- **Adaptive Scan Scheduling**
+  - Schedule recurring scans that adjust frequency based on previous scores.
+- **Mobile Notifications**
+  - Push critical alerts via Pushbullet when configured.
+- **Shodan Integration**
+  - Import scan data from the Shodan API when a key is provided.
+- **Wigle Wi-Fi Lookup**
+  - Query Wigle's API to correlate router MAC addresses with nearby wireless networks.

 ---